botpress/modules/packages/botpress-analytics/README.md

 # botpress-analytics

 Analytics for Botpress provides an interface to view graphs and data of your chatbot typical usage.
-Bu using this module, you can have a look to your retention, daily active users, busy hours and a lot more...
+By using this module, you can have a look to your total users, retention, daily active users, busy hours and a lot more...

 **Support connectors: ** [botpress-messenger](https://github.com/botpress/botpress-messenger)